-The Microsoft® Windows® AzureTM technology platform provides on-demand, cloud-based computing, where the cloud is a set of interconnected computing resources located in one or more data centers.
-Currently, the Windows Azure platform is available in data centers in the United States, Europe, and Asia.
+This chapter provides a brief description of the Microsoft® Windows® AzureTM technology platform, the services it provides, and the opportunities it offers for on-demand, cloud-based computing; where the cloud is a set of interconnected computing resources located in one or more data centers.
+The chapter also provides links to help you find more information about the features of Windows Azure, the techniques and technologies used in this series of guides, and the sample code that accompanies them.

+About Windows Azure

 Developers can use the cloud to deploy and run applications and to store data.
 On-premises applications can still use cloud-based resources.
 For example, an application located on an on-premises server, a rich client that runs on a desktop computer, or one that runs on a mobile device can use storage that is located on the cloud.

-The Windows Azure platform abstracts hardware resources through virtualization.
+Windows Azure abstracts hardware resources through virtualization.
 Each application that is deployed to Windows Azure runs on one or more Virtual Machines (VMs).
 These deployed applications behave as though they were on a dedicated computer, although they might share physical resources such as disk space, network I/O, or CPU cores with other VMs on the same physical host.
 A key benefit of an abstraction layer above the physical hardware is portability and scalability.
 Virtualizing a service allows it to be moved to any number of physical hosts in the data center.
 By combining virtualization technologies, commodity hardware, multi-tenancy, and aggregation of demand, Microsoft can achieve economies of scale.
 These generate higher data center utilization (that is, more useful work-per-dollar hardware cost) and, subsequently, savings that are passed along to you.